cse3901-2021au-giles/mcdonalds-project6/README.md

     rails server

-To visit the website, open the browser andd type:
+To visit the website, open the browser and type:

     localhost:3000